 Visit Seoul’s premiere green space at Ttukseom

 One of the most beautiful green spaces in Seoul is the Ttukseom/Seoul Seup (forest) area.
 Not by any means a real forest, this man made eco-friendly area is a nice break from the chaos of the city centre.
 There are trees, bicycle rentals, rollerbladers, a skate park, sculptures and walking paths that lead up to and along the Han River.
+See how you can take a break from the rush of Seoul with more photos of Ttukseom on Tripadvisor.

-Seoul Forest – Ttukseom Station (뚝섬역) line 2 (green), exit 8 or the Seoul Forest Station (서울숲역) on the Bundang line (yellow), exit 3 to get to Seoul Forest.
+How to get to Seoul Forest – Ttukseom Station (뚝섬역) line 2 (green), exit 8 or the Seoul Forest Station (서울숲역) on the Bundang line (yellow), exit 3 to get to Seoul Forest.

 Taste gopjang near Wangsimni and Hanyang

 Get off at Wangsimni station, near Hanyang to get a taste of gopjang (small intestines) if you’re into this delicious delicacy.
 Eating some intestines is definitely one of the most unusual things to do in Seoul.
+It is really chewy, but bursting with flavor.
+And just like any Korean restaurant, it comes with various side dishes.
+Remember to eat some chives with your gopchang as this will cut through the fatty flavor.
+Try Hwangso Gopchang (황소곱창) and Gopchang-Jo (곱창조) for two of the top restaurants in the area.

 Hunting for sales at Enter 6 Mall

-There is a large mall called Enter 6 right above the Wangsimni station and another sister mall right across the road.
+There is a large mall called Enter 6 right above Wangsimni station and another sister mall right across the road.
 They often hold events where you can find international brands dirt cheap.
-There is also a cinema, large golf driving range and a really nice way to experience supermart shopping at E-mart.
+There is also a cinema, large golf driving range and a really nice way to experience “supermart” shopping at E-mart.

 Insider tip: I would recommend getting out at Wangsimni station and exploring the area for an hour or so if you have the time, especially at exit 6 and beyond.
 I may be biased as I used to live here, but it really is a wonderful place to explore the culture out of the tourist belt.
-It’s a nice stop if you’re coming on the green to from Hongdae to Jamsil.
+It’s a nice stop if you’re coming on the green line to or from Hongdae or Jamsil.
 It’s also where the green line emerges from under to over the ground, so the views, especially of the Han River are breathtaking.

-Enter 6 and Hanyang University – Wangsimni Station (왕십리역) – Line 2 (green), Line 5 (purple), Gyeongui–Jungang Line (light blue), Bundang Line (yellow) – exit 6 for some culture or exit 12 for Enter 6 shopping mall.
+How to get to Enter 6 and Hanyang University – Wangsimni Station (왕십리역) – Line 2 (green), Line 5 (purple), Gyeongui–Jungang Line (light blue), Bundang Line (yellow) – exit 6 for some culture or exit 12 for Enter 6 shopping mall.

 Snap a selfie at Common Ground market